 RACHEL: We were number 296 in the state.
 And this was the first time we were married under a chuppah—a wedding canopy—by a rabbi.

 FELICIA: The rabbi designed a ceremony that was particular to us, but with similar vows to the civil formal vows.

 RACHEL: We don’t need the state telling us that we’re legitimate—we were already legitimate a long time ago.
 On the other hand, there are ways that it really does matter.
 Benji is old enough to understand it a little bit and it matters to him.
 My child knows that some people say that our family is not equal and doesn’t deserve to exist.
 That is deeply wounding.
 But now, suddenly, in the eyes of many people, we are now legitimate.
 They say, “Now you’re really married.”

 In November 2008, less than 4 months after Rachel and Felicia were married, California voters approved Proposition 8, which amended the state constitution to restrict marriage to opposite-sex couples.
 A subsequent state Supreme Court ruling affirmed that same-sex couples who were married before Proposition 8 was approved would still be recognized by the state as legally married.
-Proposition 8 is currently the subject of several lawsuits that will likely be decided by the U.S. Supreme Court.
+The freedom to marry was restored in California in 2013 in the Hollingworth Vs. Penny decision.

 FELICIA: I’m happy that we had our wedding and that our marriage is valid, but other gay people can’t get married from now on—and that’s taken a lot of the joy out of our experience.
 What about my sisters and brothers who are ready to make that leap?
 It’s just appalling, so deeply disturbing.
 I have the protections that I need for my family, but I’m not walking around saying, “Yay!
 This is my wife!”